scala/scala/CONTRIBUTING.md

 ## The Scala Community

-In 2014, you -- the Scala community -- matched the core team at EPFL in number of commits contributed to Scala 2.11, doubling the percentage of commits from outside EPFL/Lightbend since 2.10.
+In 2014, you—the Scala community—matched the core team at EPFL in number of commits contributed to Scala 2.11, doubling the percentage of commits from outside EPFL/Lightbend since 2.10.
 Excellent work!
 (The split was roughly 25/25/50 for you/EPFL/Lightbend.)

 We are super happy about this, and are eager to make your experience contributing to Scala productive and satisfying, so that we can keep up this growth.
 We can't do this alone (nor do we want to)!